GoodWeave International CEO Nina Smith receives Tufts University Alumni Award for Active Citizenship and Public ServiceMarch 1, 2021

 Under Smith’s leadership over the past two decades, GoodWeave has pioneered and innovated a market-based system that has led to the rescue of nearly 8,000 children from exploitation.
-The organization has also provided rehabilitation, education and other critical support to rescued children, as well as tens of thousands of other children in producer communities in India, Nepal, Afghanistan and Bangladesh.
+The organization has also provided rehabilitation, education and other critical support to rescued children, as well as tens of thousands of other children in producer communities in India, Nepal and Bangladesh.

 “Receiving this award is especially meaningful to me because Tufts is where I learned how interconnected this world is and how we can create solutions to global problems by tapping into this interconnectedness,” said Smith.

 “GoodWeave’s board could not be prouder of Nina and all that she has accomplished during her tenure as GoodWeave’s CEO,” said Claude Fontheim, chairman of GoodWeave International’s board of directors.
 “Because of her efforts, child labor in South Asia’s carpet industry has been significantly reduced.
 As she and her team move into new sectors, tens of thousands of children will continue to benefit from GoodWeave’s educational programs, reunion with their families, and improved childhoods.
 GoodWeave’s methods have brought us closer to ending all forms of child and forced labor.”